import-js/eslint-plugin-import/docs/rules/extensions.md

 In that case, if you still want to specify extensions, you can do so inside the **pattern** property.
 Default value of `ignorePackages` is `false`.

+By default, `import type` and `export type` style imports/exports are ignored.
+If you want to check them as well, you can set the `checkTypeImports` option to `true`.

 ### Exception

 When disallowing the use of certain extensions this rule makes an exception and allows the use of extension when the file would not be resolvable without extension.